maxmurder/OpenEVA/_drafts/05-2017/UserStorytime.md

 ##### End User Documentation and Support

-Users of OpenEVA will inevitibly run into
+Users of OpenEVA will need to be educated on how to use and play the game.
+Inevetibly users wi[l run into bugs and issues which will require support.